Gopal562004/Gopal562004/README.md

 ## 🌱 Learning Journey

-Currently, I'm on an exciting learning journey focused on web development.
-I'm diving deep into frontend technologies and continuously expanding my skill set to keep up with the dynamic nature of the industry.
+Currently, I'm on an exciting learning journey focused on web development, particularly the MERN stack (MongoDB, Express.js, React, and Node.js).
+Additionally, I am deeply interested in Data Structures and Algorithms (DSA), constantly honing my problem-solving skills.

 ## 💞️ Collaboration

-I'm eager to collaborate on projects that involve frontend development or anything related to JavaScript.
+I'm eager to collaborate on projects that involve frontend development, JavaScript, the MERN stack, or DSA.
 If you have an interesting project or need an extra pair of hands, let's team up and create something amazing!

 ## 📫 How to Reach Me

-Feel free to send me a message here on GitHub.
+Feel free to send me a message here on GitHub or email me at gopalgawas2004@gmail.com.
 I'm always open to discussions, collaboration opportunities, and connecting with fellow developers.

 ## 😄 Pronouns